riversideresearch/ucpact/README.md

 You can contact the UC-PACT team by reaching out to harden@riversideresearch.org

-For more information about Universal Composability and the UC DSL see the [EasyUC](https://github.com/easyuc) repository.
+For more information about Universal Composability and the UC DSL see the [EasyUC](https://github.com/easyuc) repository and the EasyUC User Guide in the docs folder of this repository.

 ---